An easy to make DIY Cold Frame using old windows. Plans for how to make a cold frame from old windows and keep your cold frame warm during winter.

-Well…of course, I needed a “Greenhouse”…I mean “Cold Frame” for my mini-grove!
-And I'll be able to get my basil and other tender crops outside a little earlier this spring…double perks!!
+Well…of course, I needed a build a “Greenhouse”…I mean to DIY a “Cold Frame” for my mini-grove!
+And I’ll be able to get my basil and other tender crops outside a little earlier this spring…double perks!!

 So, I headed to our local Architectural Salvage store and bought 4 old windows…2 sets of the exact same size.

-We then hightailed it to the hardware store and purchased a 4′ by 8′ sheet of plywood and some hinges, came home and built this fantastic greenhouse.
-I've got to be honest…it really was a quick project.
+We then hightailed it to the hardware store and purchased a 4′ by 8′ sheet of plywood and some hinges, came home and built this fantastic greenhouse….er, cold frame.
+I’ve got to be honest…it really was a quick project.